2014–15 NFL playoffs: NFC: Seattle Seahawks 28, Green Bay Packers 22 (OT)

 Wilson finished the game 14-for-29 for 209 yards and a touchdown, with four interceptions, while also rushing for 25 yards and a touchdown.
 Baldwin was the top receiver of the game with six receptions for 106 yards, while also returning three kickoffs for 58 yards.
 Lynch had 25 carries for 157 yards and a touchdown, while also catching a 26-yard pass.
 Rodgers was 19-for-34 for 178 yards and a touchdown, with two interceptions.
 Lacy was the team's top rusher with 73 yards, while Nelson was their top receiver with five receptions for 71 yards.
-Burnett had 10 tackles – eight of which were solo tackles – two sacks, an interception, and a fumble recovery.
+Burnett had 10 tackles - eight of which were solo tackles - two sacks, an interception, and a fumble recovery.

 This was the third postseason meeting between the Packers and Seahawks.
 Green Bay won both prior meetings, the most recent by a score of 42–20 in the 2007 NFC Divisional playoffs.

-As it stands, this remains the last NFC Championship appearance for the Seahawks.
+This was the last NFC Championship appearance for the Seahawks until the 2025-26 playoffs.